packit/packit.dev/content/docs/faq.md

 Packit-as-a-service, your software needs to comply with [COPR rules](https://docs.pagure.org/copr.copr/user_documentation.html#what-i-can-build-in-copr).
-If any of these points are violated, we'll remove the builds and may put you on a blacklist so you won't be able to use the service again.
+If any of these points are violated, we'll remove the builds and may put you on a blocklist so you won't be able to use the service again.

 ## How can I contact you?